For Students

 Infosession Series

-We will host a general in-person infosession on Friday 1/20, and there will be multiple virtual infosessions on Saturday 1/21 and Sunday 1/22.
+We will host a general in-person infosession on Tuesday 1/23, and there will be multiple virtual infosessions on Saturday 1/21 and Sunday 1/22.
 These sessions will give you a chance to ask questions and talk to our members in a comfortable setting!
-Take a look at our infosession schedule.
+Take a look at our infosession schedule for time and location updates.

 02